j9brown/bed-lift/hardware/v0.3/design-and-errata.md

   - LIFT2_HALL1 + LIFT2_HALL2 (PA) --> could combine with other hall port
   - CTRL_LOWER + CTRL_RAISE (PB)
 - Ensure each GPIO pin that will have an interrupt assigned has a unique pin number because there is one only EXTI line per pin number independent of the number of ports
-- Remove the I2C bus and bus isolator because it isn't really needed, leave the serial port available for remote communication possibilities
 - Replace the TagConnect pads with an STDC14 1.27 mm connector for a stronger mechanical attachment when debugging in-situ
 - Add 5 V LDO (LP2985-50DBVR) for the hall sensors instead of a buffer.
 Ensure there is a pull-down from ON/OFF to GND to ensure the LDO shuts off when the MCU is not driving the pin.
 Should already be the case if enabled by DRV_SLEEP.